wpsouthafrica/diversity-equity-and-inclusion/README.md

 ### Mutual respect

-Within the parameters of our core values and [Code of Conduct](https://github.com/wpsouthafrica/code-of-conduct), we are committed to diversity, equity, and inclusion.
+Within the parameters of our core values and our community's [Code of Conduct](https://make.wordpress.org/handbook/community-code-of-conduct/), we are committed to diversity, equity, and inclusion.
 Our members fundamentally value and respect experiences that are different from their own.

 ### Accessibility